Xilinx/VMC_Help/HDL/xfft_inverse/README.md

 input and output of the Inverse FFT block.
 These ports are used to synchronize frames at the input and output of the Inverse FFT block.

-Figure: Adding Start Frame Ports

 ![](./Images/foy1538085566860.png)

-You must provide a valid input at the `start_frame_in` port.
-When the `start_frame_in` signal is asserted, an impulse is generated at the start of every frame to signal the Inverse FFT block to start processing the frame.
+You must provide a valid input at the start_frame_in port.
+When the start_frame_in signal is asserted, an impulse is generated at the start of every frame to signal the Inverse FFT block to start processing the frame.
 The frame size is the Transform Length entered in the block parameters dialog box.

-The `start_frame_out` port provides the information as to when the output frames start.
+The start_frame_out port provides the information as to when the output frames start.
 An impulse at the start of every frame on the output side helps in tracking the block behavior.